 We then all shook hands at the front door and promised to get in touch the following morning to confirm.
 Of course, none of us did.
 Flat viewings oscillate from white lies to abject desperation in my experience.
 A mini-series of half-truths and lips sharpened from making judgements.

-Bumping into my face every day, I walk towards Old Street station on a weekday morning.
 During rush hour you feel like you’re marching your life down the tube.
-Going eye to eye with a petit woman in a scarlet coat, I utter ‘excuse me, excuse me’ before heaving my way inside.
+Going eye to eye with a petite woman in a scarlet coat, I utter ‘excuse me, excuse me’ before heaving my way inside.

 Come evening and walking home on foot, I like to claim my life back.
 With my blue sonic buns keeping my ears warm, I depart from nearby Palestra, a technicolour glass mountain in South London and walk back to Hoxton.

 Cutting through the motorway tunnel, I navigate over pelican crossings and storm past commuters with stringy headphones.
-A Tinder match alert vibrates in my pocket (Anita, 27, 3 miles away) as I stay on course and arrive at Old Street roundabout, where I am confronted by a large inanimate object telling what ‘auld lang syne’ means.
+A Tinder match vibrates in my pocket (Anita, 27, 3 miles away) as I stay on course and I arrive at Old Street roundabout.

 Commuters are now pouring out of the station towards the glass pyramids on City Road.
-Forever a maelstrom of human energy and piercing noise, I feel exhausted just watching the traffic.
+My neighbourhood is a maelstrom of human energy and piercing noise, I feel exhausted just watching the traffic.

 I’ve lived here for seven years now.
 I have nowhere else to go.
 The dark glitter pours over me as I complete my journey home.